-To register for an upcoming Marital Preparation class, please visit: www.downtowncornerstone.org/premarital.
+To register for an upcoming Building a Strong Marriage class, please visit: www.downtowncornerstone.org/ premarital.

 PERSPECTIVE ON MARRIAGE AND WEDDINGS

 DCC believes that marriage is the union created by God between one man and one woman in order to glorify God through community, reliance, and the provision of the future through children.
 Christian marriage should be between two believers.
 It is intended to be a life-long commitment, as the couple follows Jesus together.